homelab-alpha/docs/content/docs/shell-script/script-information/cronjob_template.info.md

 ### Script Header

-The header includes metadata such as the script name, author, date, version, and a brief description of its functionality.
+The header includes metadata such as the filename, author, date, version, and a brief description of its functionality.

 <br />